 This works for parents, grandparents, or anyone else who adores your budding child artist.
 Create a “museum exhibition” catalog of all those school projects and artworks that live on the fridge as a gift for the holidays.
 There may only be one original work, but when you photograph the project and catalog it, family from all over can have a copy to enjoy—and you get to make space for new creations as they come home!

 Photograph your hometown and its attractions through the eyes of a visitor.
 Visit the monuments and parks, best restaurants, and personal haunts and document it in a guidebook.
 You can have this gift for visitors as they come to stay, and gift it to visitors who’ve seen it themselves.
 If there’s something in your hometown travel book they haven’t seen, then they have a list of reasons to come back!

-Holiday Photo Book Gift Design Tips
+Photo Book Gift Design Tips

 They say a picture is worth a thousand words, but that’s no reason to neglect your captions.
-No matter your holiday photo book’s theme, image titles and dates will make your photos that much more meaningful.
+No matter your photo book theme, the image titles and dates will make your photos that much more meaningful.
 Also, consider including inside jokes, anecdotes, quotes, and other bits of text to jog a memory.
 Try layouts that have text blocks that are equally weighted with the photos for more impact.
 Whatever you choose to do, keep your formatting—font, case, size, weight—uniform across all your captions to give it that pro look.

-Add Texture after Printing
+Add texture after printing